 However there are some workers whose occupational duties require them to handle and employ toxic substances directly, or to work in an environment laden with them on a daily basis.
 As a consequence, they are more likely to suffer harmful exposures.

 If you have been exposed to toxic chemicals while carrying out your occupational duties then it is important that you seek medical attention swiftly and without concern regarding the cost.
 This is where filing a workers’ compensation claim is absolutely essential.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227 to speak with a skilled and experienced attorney about your legal rights.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227 to speak with a skilled and experienced attorney about your legal rights.

 The Effects of Toxic Exposure

 The kinds of chemicals and substances that one might be asked to work with will depend upon the nature of his or her occupation.
 Some may be relatively harmless and others may be capable of causing death.
 Representative effects of toxic exposure in the workplace may include:

 - Birth injuries (in a worker’s children)

 Unfortunately, even if you are suffering from a condition like these, it can be difficult to receive the benefits you need.
 If you are struggling to receive fair repayment for medical bills and other expenses following a workplace accident, our Morehead City workers’ compensation attorneys may be able to help.